Lower bound for the T count via unitary stabilizer nullity: Applications

-Beverland \emph{et al.} \cite{beverland2020lower} showed that for a unitary $U$, for any stabilizer state $\ket{\psi}$, the state stabilizer nullity can derive a lower bound for T-count for $U$ as $v_s(U\ket{\psi})$.
-We compare this lower bound with the lower bound obtained by the unitary stabilizer nullity from Theorem \ref{thm:lbt}.
-We prove that our method will never perform worse, as in Theorem \ref{lem:compa}, and prove that our bound can perform strictly better for a certain unitary family by a factor of 2, as in Corollary \ref{cor0:2n}.
-We also prove that for diagonal unitary, the lower bounds for T-count obtained by the state and the unitary stabilizer nullity are the same, as in Theorem \ref{theo:diag}.
+Beverland \emph{et al.} \cite{beverland2020lower} showed that for a unitary $U$, for any stabilizer state $\ket{\psi}$, the state-stabilizer nullity can derive a lower bound for $T$ count for $U$ as $v_s(U\ket{\psi})$.
+We compare this lower bound with the lower bound obtained by the unitary-stabilizer nullity from Theorem \ref{thm:lbt}.
+We prove in Theorem \ref{lem:compa} that our method will never perform worse and provide the detailed proof in Appendix~D. We further show that our bound can perform strictly better for a certain unitary family by a factor of 2, as in Corollary \ref{cor0:2n}.
+We also prove that for diagonal unitary, the lower bounds for $T$ count obtained by the state- and the unitary-stabilizer nullity are the same, as in Theorem \ref{theo:diag}.

 \begin{theorem} For any $n$-qubit unitary $U$, for any $n$-qubit stabilizer state $\ket{\psi}$,

 That is